 Docker Swarm supports automatic load balancing and uses DNS under the hood.

-Kubernetes does not have an auto load-balancing mechanism.
+Kubernetes does not have an automatic load-balancing mechanism.
 However, Nginx Ingress can serve as the load balancer for each service within the cluster.

 K3s as an alternative

-In summary, the main difference between both platforms is that Docker Swarm is lightweight and more beginner-friendly, while Kubernetes is heavy and complex.
-Developers looking for a middle ground might want to consider a new platform, K3s.
+Developers looking for a middle ground between Docker Swarm’s lightweight simplicity and Kubernetes’ heavy complexity, might want to consider a new platform, K3s.
 K3s eliminates the complexity of Kubernetes and provides a lighter, more accessible experience.

 K3s is a tiny binary that implements the complete Kubernetes API.
-It’s small because the binary does not have unnecessary packages.
-You can add functionality quickly by using third-party add-ons.
-It is lightweight, easy to use, and Cloud Native Computing Foundation (CNCF) certified.
+Without unnecessary packages, you can add functionality quickly using third-party add-ons.
+Lightweight and easy to use, K3s is Cloud Native Computing Foundation (CNCF) certified.

 Which platform should you use?

 Both Kubernetes and Docker Swarm serve specific use cases.
-Which one is best for you depends on your organization’s needs.
+Which one is best for you depends on your team’s needs.

-If your applications are tricky and you are looking for a complete package that includes monitoring, security features, self-healing, high availability, and absolute flexibility, then Kubernetes is the right choice.
+If you want a complete package with monitoring, security features, self-healing, high availability, and absolute flexibility for tricky or complex projects, then Kubernetes is the right choice.

 If you need all the capabilities of Kubernetes but are put off by its learning curve, then K3s is a good alternative.